LeslyeCream/Timeline-reminders/README.md

 # Features

-- Add reminders or a timeline by simply adding (or reusing) metadata to your notes
+- Add reminders simply adding (or reusing) metadata in your notes
 - Option to add priorities
 - Option to choose repeat cycles
 - Show thumbnails (images or GIFS)
 - Reminders organized in ascending or descending order, with certain extra categories (expired events, today, this week)
 - Set preset priorities for specific folders
 - Option to give style (bold, italic, crossed, highlight, etc.) to each event or reminder
-- A simple way to add your notes according to their date.
-Useful if you study universal history, art, etc. and want to see in a single timeline all events chronologically.
+- A simple mode to add your notes according to their date.
+Useful if you study universal history, art, etc and want to see in a single timeline all events chronologically
 ***

 # How to use it